Optimal Pure Differentially Private Sparse Histograms in Deterministic Linear Time: Problem Description

 Similarly, two random variables are $\paren{\eps, \delta}$-indistinguishable if their corresponding distributions are. \end{definition}

-\begin{definition}[$\paren{\eps, \delta}$-Private Algorithm~\citep{DR14}] Given $\eps \in \R_+$, $\delta \in [0, 1]$, a randomized algorithm $\cM: \cY \rightarrow \N^d$ is called~$\paren{\eps, \delta}$-differentially private (DP), if for every~$\DataSet, \DataSet' \in \cY$ such that~$\DataSet \sim \DataSet'$, $\cM (\DataSet)$ and $\cM (\DataSet')$ are $\paren{\eps, \delta}$-indistinguishable. \end{definition}
+\begin{definition}[$\paren{\eps, \delta}$-Private Algorithm~\citep{DR14}] Given $\eps \in \R_+$, $\delta \in [0, 1]$, a randomized algorithm $\cM: \DataDomain^n \rightarrow \N^d$ is called~$\paren{\eps, \delta}$-differentially private (DP), if for every~$\DataSet, \DataSet' \in \cY$ such that~$\DataSet \sim \DataSet'$, $\cM (\DataSet)$ and $\cM (\DataSet')$ are $\paren{\eps, \delta}$-indistinguishable. \end{definition}

 An algorithm~$\cM$ is said to be \emph{pure differentially private}, or simply \emph{$\eps$-DP}, if it satisfies $(\eps, 0)$-differential privacy.
 If instead $\cM$ satisfies $(\eps, \delta)$-differential privacy for some $\delta > 0$, it is referred to as \emph{approximate differentially private}.
-For a histogram release algorithm, the input domain $\cY$ depends on the chosen neighboring model.
-Under the \emph{replacement model}, $\cY = \DataDomain^n$, whereas under the \emph{add/remove model}, $\cY = \bigcup_{k \in \N_+} \DataDomain^k$.

-In the add/remove model, there is no fixed upper bound on the dataset size, so it is also referred to as the \emph{unbounded setting}.
-A commonly studied relaxation is the \emph{upper-bounded setting}, where a public upper bound on the dataset size is assumed.

 Although we present differential privacy in the context of histogram release, the definition applies more generally to any randomized algorithm $\cM: \cY \rightarrow \cZ$, where $\cY$ is an arbitrary input domain endowed with a symmetric neighboring relation~$\sim$.